 Not if you don't want to.
-Alaska is a direct access state that means you are able to see a PT without a doctor's referral.
+Alaska and Oregon are direct access states which means you are able to see a PT without a doctor's referral.
 Some insurance do require a referral for payment.
 The majority physicians are willing to refer when the parent wants PT and I am happy to talk with your doctor.
 We want a team to create the best plan for your child.
 Please call for an appointment.
 Earlier treatment often means fewer sessions are needed.

 Yes!
 It is often very beneficial to get more direct treatment services for your child.
 Care can be coordinated with them if you choose.

 I have a Tricare authorization to see another clinic/provider.
 Can I see you instead?

 Yes, if you have not used that authorization.
 If you have, we need to request a new one.

 What if I am not able to schedule a time with you?